 For interpretability and motif similarity we used average IC and average Euclidean distance.
-The IC for vector (v_1, v_2, v_3, v_4) (where $\sum_i v_i = 1$) is defined as $2 + \sum_i v_i \log(v_i)$ [20].
-The IC for a PWM is the average IC of the most informative 8 contiguous positions, since peripheral positions tend to be of low IC and bias the results.
-To measure the similarity between two motifs we used Euclidean distance [15].
-For two PWMs, we tried all possible offsets, with an overlap of at least 5 positions, and chose the one with minimal average Euclidean distance between columns.
-Motif logos were plotted using http://demo.tinyray.com/weblogo.
+The IC for vector $(v_1, v_2, v_3, v_4)$ (where $\sum_i v_i = 1$ ) is defined as $2 + \sum_i v_i \log(v_i)$ (Schneider et al., 1986).
+The IC for a PWM is the average IC of the most informative eight contiguous positions, since peripheral positions tend to be of low IC and bias the results.
+To measure the similarity between two motifs we used Euclidean distance (Harbison et al., 2004).
+For two PWMs, we tried all possible offsets, with an overlap of at least five positions, and chose the one with minimal average Euclidean distance between columns.
+Motif logos were plotted using http://demo.tinyray.com/weblogo

 In vivo binding prediction is tested in the same fashion as for probe ranking.
 Yeast promoters are ranked according to occupancy score using a PWM learned by one of the methods.
 The ranking is compared to the original ranking by p-value.
-AUC, TP1FP and Spearman rank coefficient are used to gauge the ranking [10].
+AUC, TP1FP, and Spearman rank coefficient are used to gauge the ranking (Orenstein et al., 2012).

+4.3.
 Implementation details

 The method is implemented efficiently in Java.
 Each nucleotide is coded by 2 bits.
-The 8-mers are kept in a hash table, together with pointers to the original probes they appear in.
+The 8-mers are kept in a hash table, together with pointers to the original probes in which they appear.
+The software is available on acgt.cs.tau.ac.il/rap.